hm-lang/core/proposals/README.md

 ## references as argument types only

-To indicate that a reference is being passed in, you need to use the `;;` prefix on an argument's variable name when calling a function.
-Similarly, when defining a function, `;;` can be used as a prefix on the argument name.
+To indicate that a variable is being passed as a reference, i.e., so that modifications inside the function will be persist on the variable outside the function, you can use the `;;` prefix on the variable name when creating the argument list for a function.
+The `;;` is used in both creating the function and in calling the function.

 ```
+# reference-type function with default-named input:
 modify(;;MyObjectType; myObjectType):
     MyObjectType someMutatingMethod(12345)